-1 You cannot use a hand key for this function.
+• You cannot use a hand key for this function.

-The KX3 adds a 4-second "idle time" (giving you time to decide what to say next) after you stop sending.
-At the end of this period, the receiver is reenabled.
-To terminate the idle period quickly, send the character ••- in CW.
+1 The KX3 adds a 4-second "idle time" (giving you time to decide what to say next) after you stop sending.
+To terminate the idle period quickly, send the character •• - - in CW.
 This "IM" prosign can also be inserted at the end of message buffers.